shalithakaru/grpc-client-server-gateway/README.md

   `Client-side` and `Bi-directional` streaming is not currently supported and you can see in the generated `chat_pb.js` and `chat_grpc_web_pb.j` there's no impelemntation for it even we try to generate it using `protoc`.

 ### OpenTelemetry with Traces, Logs, Metrics
-  OpenTelemetry: An observability framework for cloud-native software, providing instrumentation to collect telemetry data (traces, logs, metrics).
+  OpenTelemetry is an observability framework, providing instrumentation to collect telemetry data (traces, logs, metrics).
   - `Traces`: Provide insights into the request paths and performance of the application by tracing the flow through different services.
   - `Logs`: Capture application events and errors for debugging and monitoring.
   - `Metrics`: Quantitative data about the system's performance and health (e.g., request count, latency).

 ### Kubernetes Cluster
+Discusses the deployment and management of the application in a Kubernetes environment.
   - `Kubernetes`: An open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
   - `Monitoring and Logging`: Integrating Kubernetes with Prometheus and OpenTelemetry to monitor and log the application's performance and health.